Culinary Union celebrates 89 years of fighting and winning for working families in Nevada

 2002:

-*D. Taylor, currently President of UNITE HERE International Union, is elected Secretary-Treasurer of Culinary Union and Geoconda Argüello-Kline is elected President of the Culinary Union in 2002.
+*D. Taylor, former President of UNITE HERE International Union, is elected Secretary-Treasurer of Culinary Union and Geoconda Argüello-Kline is elected President of the Culinary Union in 2002.

 *Over 25,000 union members voted on May 16, 2002, to approve a strike with major employers on the Strip and Downtown.
 Shortly after, contracts were settled and included new language to protect Culinary Union health insurance and ensure that over 11,000 housekeepers had safer workloads and better working conditions.
 A 10-day strike at the Golden Gate was successful when workers fought and won a strong contract.